Bookbot

 • 12 ore di lettura

-In the long hot summer of 1976, a group of young people are camping in Wyvis Hall.
-Adam, Rufus, Shiva, Vivien and Zosie hardly ask why they are there, what they are doing or how they are to live; they scavenge, steal and sell the family heirlooms.
-Ten years later, the bodies of a woman and a child are discovered in the Hall's animal cemetery.
+In the long, hot summer of 1976, a group of young people is camping in Wyvis Hall.
+Adam, Rufus, Shiva, Vivien and Zosie hardly ask why they are there or how they are to live; they scavenge, steal and sell the family heirlooms.
+In short, they exist.
+Ten years later, the bodies of a woman and child are discovered in the Hall's animal cemetery.
+Which woman?
+Whose child?

 A Fatal Inversion